 National Domestic Violence Helpline

-There is a 24 hour national helpline available on 0808 2000 247 or visit National Domestic Violence Helpline website.
+There is a 24 hour national helpline available on 0808 2000 247 or visit the National Domestic Violence Helpline website.

 The Rising Sun is Ashford’s domestic abuse charity.
 They can provide you with information and support available in the Ashford and Canterbury area.